3. API: AqQueue Class

 transformation

-A String that defines the transformation that will take place on messages when they are dequeued.
+This read/write property is the transformation that will take place on messages when they are dequeued.
+The transformation must be created using dbms_transform.

 visibility